Elasticsearch or Solr?

 To arrange a deep-dive into your specific requirements, contact us.

-- Both Solr and Elasticsearch are built on the Lucene search engine
+- Both Elasticsearch and Solr are built on the Lucene search engine

 - Lucene is a highly reliable and very widely deployed search engine, first established in 1999.
 Lucene has been an Apache open source project since 2001